giova112358/impact-sound/README.md

 ### Synthesis Algorithm

+The final sound is the total displacement of the system.
 The synthesis algorithm is the following

 <img src="Documents/eq14.png" width="90%">